416 – Unmanned Aircraft Systems (UAS)

 2. Disturbance of Wildlife

 a.
 PICs will not conduct unnecessary over-flight of sensitive environmental habitat areas, to include, but not limited to, critical habitat designated under the endangered species act, migratory bird sanctuaries, marine mammal haul-outs and rookeries, and sea turtle nesting beaches.
-PICs shall be made aware of the location, dimensions and valid time periods of environmentally sensitive areas within the unit area of responsibility (AOR).
+PICs will be made aware of the location, dimensions and valid time periods of environmentally sensitive areas within the unit area of responsibility (AOR).

 b.
 The PIC and VO(s) will remain cognizant of wildlife activity within the area of operation, and will avoid the disturbance of such to the maximum extent practicable.